Taoshif1/portfolio-css/README.md

 ## CSS Learning Focus 📚
 This project was built for learning purposes and covers key CSS concepts:

-## Basic CSS 👶
+## Basic CSS

-## Introduction to CSS 🌐
+ - introduction to CSS
- - Ways to add CSS - inline, internal & external 🔗
+ - Ways to add CSS - inline, internal & external
- - CSS Syntax, Selectors 🎯
+ - CSS Syntax, Selectors
- - CSS3 Variables 🏷️
+ - CSS3 Variables
- - CSS specificity ⚖️
+ - CSS specificity
- - Typography - font, text, color, icon 🖋️🎨
+ - Typography - font, text, color, icon
-Box Model (margin, border, padding, content) 📦
+ - Box Model (margin, border, padding, content)
-Design a card 💳
+ - Design a card

-Intermediate CSS 🧑‍💻
+## Intermediate CSS

-Background properties 🖼️
+ - Background properties
-Basic layout - display property - inline, block, inline-block, float, positioning, flex 📐 How to make a circle ⭕
+ - Basic layout - display property - inline, block, inline-block,  float, positioning, flex
+ - How to make a circle
-Responsiveness 📱💻
+ - Responsiveness

-Advance CSS 👨‍🏫
+## Advance CSS

-Grid layout 🧱
+- Grid layout
-Transition ➡️
+- Transition
-Animation 🎬
+- Animation
-BEM architecture 🏗️
+- BEM architecture

+# NOTE: Advance CSS was discussed in a different repo.

-Contributing 🤝
+## Contributing 🤝
 Contributions are welcome!
 If you have any improvements or bug fixes, please feel free to submit a pull request.
 Let's make this project better together! 💪

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your changes.
+2. Create a new branch for your changes.
-Commit your changes.
+3. Commit your changes.
-Push to your branch.
+4. Push to your branch.
-Submit a pull request.
+5. Submit a pull request.
-License 📜
-This project is licensed under the MIT License.

-Author 👨‍💻
-Taoshif1 - GitHub Profile
-Acknowledgements 🙏
+## Acknowledgements 🙏
 Thanks to the open-source community for providing resources and inspiration.
-If this repository helped you in any way, please feel free to give it a star! ⭐ Happy coding! 🚀
+# If this repository helped you in any way, please feel free to give it a star! ⭐ Happy coding! 🚀